alexelbert/catch-chronicle-api/README.md

 Key features:

-- User authentication
+- User authentication endpoints: Users can sign up and login.
+Users profile is created on sign up.
-- Endpoints for logging catches
+- Endpoints for logging catches: Fill out fields and upload an image that is then being stored.
-- Store geolocation data with catches
-- Endpoints for user interactions (Profiles, Likes, Comments, Followers, Notifications)
+- User interactions endpoints: Users that is authenticated can follow other users, like and comment on other users catches.
+- Endpoint for notifications: Notifications are automatically generated that are user-specific when users like, comment on specific users catches or follows.
+- Search control: The API provides options for filtering and sorting search results.

 The deployed API can be found here: [Catch Chronicle API](https://catch-chronicle-api-d205d9d4b14c.herokuapp.com)